humdrum-tools/humdrum-documentation/guide/ch29/index.md

 Comparing these two inventories will produce little in common due to the presence of the numbers.
 For example, the records "`3    et`" and "`4    et`" will be deemed entirely different.
-However, we can eliminate the numbers using an appropriate **sed** command leaving us with vocabulary lists that are ordered according to the frequency of occurrence of the words.
-If we apply the **comm** command to these lists then the commonality measures will be sensitive to the relative frequency of words within the vocabularies.
+However, we can eliminate the numbers using an appropriate <span class="unix">sed</span> command leaving us with vocabulary lists that are ordered according to the frequency of occurrence of the words.
+If we apply the <span class="unix">comm</span> command to these lists then the commonality measures will be sensitive to the relative frequency of words within the vocabularies.